techcloud0/bankid-oidc-connector/README.md

 ## Additional reading

 See also official [documentation](https://confluence.bankidnorge.no/confluence/pdoidcl/technical-documentation/js-connector) from OIDC Provider BankID.

+Please subscribe to the BankID Services statuspage to receive regular operational updates on the BankID OIDC service: https://bankid-services.statuspage.io/

 See [Release Notes](RELEASE-NOTES.md) for latest version and [Change Log](CHANGELOG.md) for release notes on all releases.